Mathematics Department

 Financial Algebra

 This course is for those students who have completed Algebra 2.
 Students will learn how to budget money, credit cards, and different types of interest.
-We also learn about the varieity of ways of getting paid and the fundamentals of paying taxes.
+We also learn about the variety of ways of getting paid and the fundamentals of paying taxes.

 Algebra II

 Algebra 2 provides opportunities to pull together and apply the accumulation of learning from previous mathematics courses, with content grouped into four critical areas, organized into units.
 Students expand their repertoire of functions to include polynomial, rational, and radical functions.
-The Mathematical Practice Standards together with the content standards provide mathematical experiences in coherent, useful, and logical ways that support students in making sense of problem situations.
+The Mathematical Practice Standards, together with the content standards, provide mathematical experiences in coherent, useful, and logical ways that support students in making sense of problem situations.
 Students bring together all of their experience with functions and geometry to create models and solve contextual problems.
 Students apply methods from probability and statistics to draw inferences and conclusions from data.
 This course meets the requirement of an Algebra II or equivalent credit for graduation.
-The critical areas of focus include: Inferences and Conclusions from Data, Polynomials, Rational and Radical Relationships, Trigonometry of General Triangle and Trigonometric Functions, and Modeling with Functions.
+The critical areas of focus include: Inferences and Conclusions from Data, Polynomials, Rational and Radical Relationships, Trigonometry of the General Triangle and Trigonometric Functions, and Modeling with Functions.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.